 That’s because while smoking, teeth problems are often masked, unlike other side effects, including a racing heartbeat, shortness of breath and coughing - until you decide to quit.

-Below, we look at how smoking can damage your teeth, what symptoms to look for and advice for overcoming the pain so you can continue to live a cigarette-free life and understand why do my teeth hurt when I quit smoking.
+Below, we look at how smoking can damage your teeth, what common symptoms to look for and advice for helping overcome the pain so you can continue to live a cigarette-free life and understand why my teeth hurt when I quit smoking.

 How smoking hurts your teeth

-Festering bacteria on your teeth causes gum inflammation, and when it goes untreated, it can lead to gingivitis.
+Festering bacteria on your teeth may cause gum inflammation and gum damage, and when it goes untreated, it can lead to gingivitis.
 With untreated gingivitis comes periodontal disease, a more severe version of gum disease that can affect the bone structure in your mouth due to a prolonged infection in your gums.

-The issues don’t end there.
-Smoking can also cause other oral issues like discoloration, decay and infections.
+The issues don’t typically end there.
+Smoking may also cause other oral issues like discoloration, decay and infections.

 Symptoms of oral issues caused by smoking

 Oral problems involving your teeth after you quit smoking can range from mild to severe, and even the smallest of issues should be indicators to practice a better oral hygiene regimen.
-Symptoms can include sensitivity, painful chewing, swollen gums and, in most cases, bleeding gums.
+Smoking hurts your teeth in many ways, symptoms can include sensitivity, painful chewing, swollen gums and, in most cases, bleeding gums⁴.